isomerpages/pmo-nccs/media/press-release/_posts/2022-03-21-post-Singapore and Indonesia Sign Memorandum.md

 ---
 title: Singapore and Indonesia Sign Memorandum of Understanding Concerning Cooperation on Climate Change and Sustainability
 permalink: /media/press-release/singapore-and-indonesia-sign-memorandum-of-understanding-cooperation-on-climate-change-and-sustainability
 date: 2022-03-21
 layout: post
 description: ""
 ---
+MEDIA RELEASE BY NCCS AND COORDINATING MINISTRY FOR MARITIME AND INVESTMENT AFFAIRS, INDONESIA

 Singapore’s Senior Minister and Coordinating Minister for National Security Teo Chee Hean and Indonesia’s Coordinating Minister for Maritime Affairs and Investment Luhut Binsar Pandjaitan signed a bilateral Memorandum of Understanding (MoU) concerning Cooperation on Climate Change and Sustainability today.
 <br><br>